danpolyuha/mi_test/readme.md

 `reply_pattern` is regular expression showing how user can reply.
 If user's reply doesn't match it, bot tells user about it and asks to reply again.
 This parameter also can be a lambda with `user` parameter.

 `assigner` represents a field of `User` instance to which user's reply will be assigned.
-It also can be a lambda receiving to parameters: `user` and `value`.
+It also can be a lambda receiving two parameters: `user` and `value`.

 The last agrument is `next_message`.
 It contains key of the next message in the conversation.
 Of course, it also can be a lambda receiving `User` instance.